 Write the mechanism of hydration of ethene to yield ethanol.

 There are three steps which are involved in the mechanism of hydration of ethene to form ethanol. these steps are as follows:

 Step 1 :

 Protonation of ethene to form carbocation by electrophilic attack of H3 O + :

 Nucleophilic attack of water on carbocation :

 Deprotonation to form ethanol :

-Explain reaction for the preparation of phenol from chlorobenzene with the equation.
+Write chemical reaction for the preparation of phenol from chlorobenzene.